arimah/condict/packages/ui/src/command/README.md

 Constructs a new `ShortcutGroup`. `shortcuts` is an array of [`Shortcut`](#shortcut) values.

 Note that each value must be `Shortcut`, not a string.
 To parse an array of strings into a `ShortcutGroup`, use [`Shortcut.parse`](#shortcut-parse).

+### `ShortcutGroup.prototype.matches`

+> `matches(keyEvent: KeyboardEvent): boolean`

+Determines whether the specified keyboard event (which can be either a native `KeyboardEvent` or a synthetic React event) matches any shortcut in the group.

 ### `ShortcutGroup.prototype.forEach`